path-network/go-mmproxy/README.md

     	Adress the proxy listens on (default "0.0.0.0:8443") -mark int
     	The mark that will be set on outbound packets
+  -v int
+    	0 - no logging of individual connections
+    	1 - log errors occuring in individual connections 2 - log all state changes of individual connections

 ```

 Example invocation: